DasUnicorn/bahndle/README.md

 }
 ```

-The function checks the input with the given regex expression and alerts the user, when the input is invalid.
+The function checks the input with the given regex expression and alerts the user when the input is invalid.

 ```js
 /**